History of A'ja Wilson in Timeline

 June 21, 2021: Named to Team USA Olympic Roster

-On June 21, 2021, A'ja Wilson was named to the 12-player roster for Team USA for the 2020 Summer Olympics.
+On June 21, 2021, A'ja Wilson was named to the 12-player roster for Team USA for the 2020 summer Olympics.

-2021: Hosted Podcast Tea with A & Phee
+2021: Podcast: Tea with A & Phee

-2021: Limited-Edition Mountain Dew Hoodie and Durag
+2021: Limited-Edition Hoodie and Durag Release

 In the summer of 2021 before the 2021 WNBA All-Star Game, A'ja Wilson designed and released a limited-edition Mountain Dew hoodie and durag commemorating her 2020 MVP award.

-August 2022: Sponsorship deal with Ruffles and Signature Chip Release
+August 2022: Sponsorship Deal with Ruffles

 In August 2022, A'ja Wilson became the first female athlete to sign a multi-year sponsorship deal with Ruffles and released a signature chip, Smoky BBQ Ruffles Ridge Twists.